-What is an Oath of Vengeance Paladin?
+What is a Vengeance Paladin?

 Oath of Vengeance paladins are those who have taken that sacred commitment to punish the wicked.
 Or at least their idea of the wicked.
 They may toe the line between good and evil, depending on what they consider wicked.

 Either way, they are a solid single-target half-caster martial class focusing on hunting down and destroying a single target through melee damage and movement speed tricks.